Cradle Cap Do’s and Don’ts for a Healthy Baby Scalp

 Understanding Cradle Cap: What It Is and Why It Happens

 Cradle cap, or seborrheic dermatitis, is a common condition affecting infants, characterized by scaly patches on the scalp.
-You might notice yellow or greasy-looking flakes, but rest assured, it’s usually harmless.
-This condition occurs when your baby’s skin produces excess oil, leading to the buildup of dead skin cells.
+You might notice yellow or greasy-looking flakes, but it’s usually harmless.
+The condition happens when your baby’s skin produces excess oil, leading to a buildup of dead skin cells.
 Hormonal changes after birth can trigger this overproduction, which is why many infants experience cradle cap in their early months.
-Although it can look concerning, it’s not itchy and doesn’t cause discomfort.
-Understanding cradle cap helps alleviate worries, knowing that it’s a temporary phase.
-With time, your baby’s skin will likely clear up on its own, allowing you to focus on enjoying those precious moments together.
+It’s not itchy and doesn’t cause discomfort.
+Cradle cap is a temporary phase, and your baby’s skin will likely clear up on its own over time.

 Do: Keep Your Baby’s Scalp Clean